The-Shwin/the-shwin.github.io/_pages/projects.md

 {% include base_path %}

 ## Game Boy Pocket Handheld Emulator
 * In my spare time, I am designing a circuit board that will fit in a Gameboy Pocket shell.
 It will control the buttons and be used for interfacing a display and Raspberry Pi Zero W.
 * This is a work in progress, began project in May of 2020.
 * More details can be found on my [Github Repo](https://github.com/The-Shwin/GBPocketEmulator)
 * [![Board Image](/images/TopView-3May2020.PNG)](https://github.com/The-Shwin/GBPocketEmulator/blob/master/TopView-3May2020.PNG)

+## Text Adventure Game
+* In my spare time, I am writing a text adventure game in Python.
+This is in early stages.
+* More details can be found on my [Github Repo](https://github.com/The-Shwin/Textsplore)

 Projects from Undergrad
 ======